-Kyushu is the largest of Japan's southern islands, and it's one of my favourites.
+The largest of Japan's southern islands, and it's one of my favourite parts of Japan.
 It's closer to South Korea than it is Tokyo.
 It's mountainous (even by Japan's already very mountainous standards!), and it's here that the climate becomes subtropical.

 The 2019 Rugby World Cup is bringing The Real Japan to hundreds of thousands of visitors, many probably for the first time.

 It's a fine example of how sport can help expand the perception of a country and, more importantly, encourage fans to explore it beyond the capital city, beyond the cliches.